 Repotting and Transplanting

-My many years of experience have proven that repotting plants increases health potential and overall plant growth.
+My many years of experience have proven that repotting and transplanting increases health potential and overall plant growth.
 There is nothing complicated about moving or repotting plants unless they are enormous.
 A large tree, for example, will require professional help, but the principles are still the same.

 The health of a potted plant will start to deteriorate if it has out-grown its container.
 Roots trailing from the bottom of the pot, leaf drop, and depleted soil are signs that the plant needs repotting.
 One or two pot sizes larger will usually be sufficient.
 Don’t be too eager to repot everything.
 Some plants (especially ferns) actually prefer slightly cramped conditions and many flowering plants bloom more prolifically if they are a little root-bound.